PrashantMohta/ModdingDocs/Hooks/ilhooks.md

 # IL Hooks

 ### TODO
-- reading IL code from Dnspy
+- reading IL code from ILspy
 - explanation of matching, how to match
 - list common OpCodes and what they do
 - Explain GotoNext(); GotoNext(params bool predicate); TryGoToNext(params bool predicate);